-Neither the Company nor its subsidiaries hold any of the Company's own shares in portfolio as at 31 December 2022.
+Neither the Company nor its subsidiaries hold any of the Company's own shares on either date.
+No shares were also transferred to the executive management during the 2023 financial year.

-The following relevant articles of the articles of association were included in full in the coordinated Articles of Association presented in Chapter 'VIII.
-Permanent document, item "6.
-Coordinated Articles of Association' on page 270 and available on www.carepropertyinvest.be.
+The following relevant articles of the articles of association were included in full in the coordinated Articles of Association presented in Chapter 'VII.
+Permanent document', item '6.
+Coordinated Articles of Association' on page 278 and available on www.carepropertyinvest.be.

-ARTICLE 6 of the coordinated articles of association as at 24/01/2023 - CAPITAL
+ARTICLE 6 of the coordinated articles of association as at 24/06/2023 - CAPITAL

-ARTICLE 7 of the coordinated articles of association as at 24/01/2023 - AUTHORISED CAPITAL
+ARTICLE 7 of the coordinated articles of association as at 24/06/2023 - AUTHORISED CAPITAL

-ARTICLE 8 of the coordinated articles of association as at 24/01/2023 - CHANGE IN THE CAPITAL
+ARTICLE 8 of the coordinated articles of association as at 24/06/2023 - CHANGE IN THE CAPITAL

-ARTICLE 9 of the coordinated articles of association as at 24/01/2023 - NATURE OF THE SHARES
+ARTICLE 9 of the coordinated articles of association as at 24/06/2023 - NATURE OF THE SHARES

-On 31 December 2022, no shareholder owns more than 5% of the capital.
+As at 31 December 2023, no shareholder owns more than 5% of the capital.